 In Texas, industries and communities are growing, especially in the petrochemical areas.
 As construction rates rise, so does the demand for talented welders.
-As construction rates rise, so does the demand for talented welders.
-The U.S. Bureau of Labor Statistics reports that the need for welders is expected to grow by 26 percent by 2020.
+The US Bureau of Labor Statistics reports that the need for welders is expected to grow by 26 percent by 2020.

 San Jacinto College offers one of the largest and best-equipped welding training facilities in the region, where students can explore many facets of welding technology and gain access to career paths from manufacturing and industry to inspection and management.